 International interlibrary loans may incur substantially higher handling and postage fees.
 Losing the interlibrary loan charge slip will incur an additional EUR 5.00.
 Interlibrary loan fees can be paid by debit card at the check-out desk of the Central Library.

-The helpdesks at the Central Library, Nikolakloster library, Business Administration & Economics Library or the Law Library can assist you with your literature search and answer any questions you may have about library services.
+The helpdesks at the Central Library, Nikolakloster library, Business Administration & Economics, Computer Science/Mathematics reading room, Library or the Law Library can assist you with your literature search and answer any questions you may have about library services.